Bound for Freedom's Light

 An Interview with Ann Shumard

 The Civil War Trust had the opportunity to meet with Senior Curator, Ann Shumard of the Smithsonian's National Portrait Gallery.
-The National Portrait Gallery's new exhibit, Bound for Freedom's Light: African Americans and the Civil War, features many remarkable images of African-Americans in the Civil War.
+The National Portrait Gallery's 2013 exhibit, Bound for Freedom's Light: African Americans and the Civil War, featured many remarkable images of African-Americans in the Civil War.
 Five videos accompany this article.

 Civil War Trust: Tell us more about the Bound for Freedom’s Light exhibit.
 What made this such an attractive subject to feature?

 Ann Shumard: Bound for Freedom’s Light: African Americans and the Civil War is the latest in a series of exhibitions organized by the Smithsonian’s National Portrait Gallery to mark the Civil War’s sesquicentennial.
 When the Portrait Gallery’s curators and historians were considering the topics to be featured in our Civil War-themed exhibitions, there was no question that a show devoted to the roles played by African Americans throughout the war was an absolute must.
 As curator, it is my hope that visitors will come away from this exhibition with a better understanding of the multiple ways in which African American men and women actively contributed to the war effort and influenced the outcome of that wrenching conflict.